 An ABA therapist is a person who uses applied behavior analysis as a form of treatment.
 Applied Behavior Analysis is the process of studying behavior in order to put into place appropriate behavioral interventions.
 The therapy and term is not exclusive to autism, but typically ABA therapy is used with autistic children.
-ABA is a well-known and effective treatment for children with Autism when done in a high quality and intensive manner.
+ABA is a well-known and effective treatment for children with Autism when done in high quality and intensive manner.

 ABA uses a great deal of positive reinforcement in order to increase desirable behaviors and improve the skills of the child.
 Typically, an ABA therapist works one to one with a child.
 Background, training, and experience varies widely for ABA therapists.
 Several ABA therapists may work with one child as the hours involved in early intervention are intensive.

 Board Certified Behavior Analyst (BCBA)

 The Behavior Analyst Certification Board certifies individuals as a Board Certified Behavior Analyst.
 You must have a master level degree to be a BCBA, a doctorate to have the BCBA-D, and at least a Bachelor level degree for the BCaBA.
 The BCBA recognizes individuals who have specific training in the principles of applied behavior analysis.
 A BCBA is often thought of as working with students with Autism, but it is not an Autism specific credential.